-Impact: In concert with state and federal activities, the design features of the SPA are intended to offset the Project climate change impact.
-Ideally, this mitigation would reduce the Project emissions and climate change impacts to levels that are not cumulatively significant, but there are many unknown variables and implementation challenges. substantial emissions which will result from the Project and the uncertainties related to target-setting and the current state of modeling the analysis in the EIR concluded that the Project impacts on climate change may remain significant.
+In concert with state and federal activities, the design features of the SPA are intended to offset the Project climate change impact.
+Ideally, this mitigation would reduce the Project emissions and climate change impacts to levels that are not cumulatively significant, but there are many unknown variables and implementation challenges.
+Given the substantial emissions which will result from the Project and the uncertainties related to target-setting and the current state of modeling the analysis in the EIR concluded that the Project impacts on climate change may remain significant.
 The effects of climatic changes on the Sacramento region are potentially significant, and can only be mitigated through both adaptation and reduction strategies.
 By requiring mitigation of projects that may result in significant greenhouse gas emissions, and by adopting County programs and changes in government operations, the County is implementing all feasible strategies to reduce the effects of climate change on the region.
 Nonetheless, it is probable that these strategies will not be sufficient to offset all of the impacts of climate change, and that some of these impacts will continue to be significant.
 (Significant)

 Finding: Changes or alterations have been required in, or incorporated into, the Project which substantially lessen the significant environmental impact as identified in the EIR, but not to a less-than-significant level.
 While climate change mitigation measure CC-1 will reduce and lessen the climate change impacts generated by the Project by requiring all amendments to the SPA to include an analysis of the effect of the amendment on greenhouse gas emissions so as not to exceed an average of 5.80 metric tons per capita (including emissions from building energy usage and vehicles) the cumulative contribution to greenhouse gas emissions will nonetheless remain significant and unavoidable.
+LAFCo has been presented with no evidence to contradict its conclusion in this regard.